CoPRA: Bridging Cross-domain Pretrained Sequence Models with Complex Structures for Protein-RNA Binding Affinity Prediction: Methods

 \subsection{\modelname{} overview}

 \modelname{} is designed to leverage the PLM and RLM for binding affinity prediction.
-Given a complex $C=\{P, R, D\}$, we input the sequence of each protein chain $P_i$ into a PLM, and each RNA chain $R_i$ into an RLM.
+Given a protein-RNA complex $C$, we input the sequence of each protein chain $P_i$ into a PLM, and each RNA chain $R_i$ into an RLM.
 We generate a sequence embedding and a pair embedding at the binding interface for \coformer{}.
 The \coformer{} performs structure-sequence fusion and outputs multi-level representations.
-To develop \coformer{}r's multi-modal understanding, we propose a bi-scope pre-training approach, including CPRI and MIDM, enhancing the model's understanding of protein-RNA complex at different granularity.
+To develop \coformer{}'s multi-modal understanding, we propose a bi-scope pre-training approach, including CPRI and MIDM, enhancing the model's understanding of protein-RNA complex in different granularity.